 Consideration for Others

-The final duty in the apostle Paul's list of reminders to believers is that they should be "showing every consideration for all men" (v.
-2).
+The final duty in the apostle Paul's list of reminders to believers is that they should be "showing every consideration for all men" (1 Timothy 2:2).
 The word rendered "consideration" always has a New Testament meaning of genuine concern for others.

 Scripture clearly describes Jesus as the One supremely characterized by humility, or consideration for everyone—the same trait that should identify His followers.
 Jesus used the word to depict Himself when He told His followers, "Take My yoke upon you, and learn from Me, for I am gentle and humble in heart; and you shall find rest for your souls" (Matthew 11:29, emphasis added).

 All our dealings with unbelievers should display that kind of attitude, as the apostle Peter also wrote: "Sanctify Christ as Lord in your hearts, always being ready to make a defense to everyone who asks you to give an account for the hope that is in you, yet with gentleness and reverence" (1 Peter 3:15).
 Sincere, heartfelt consideration to all men is foundational for our Christian walk in a pagan society.

 Our duty as we relate to an increasingly secular and ungodly culture is not to lobby for certain rights, the implementation of a Christian agenda, or the reformation of the government.
 Rather, God would have us continually to remember Paul's instructions to Titus and live them out as we seek to demonstrate His power and grace that can regenerate sinners.
 Changing people's hearts one individual at a time is the only way to bring meaningful, lasting change to our communities, our nation, and even the whole world.